 CO.NO.
-COURSE OBJECTIVES CO-1 Explain the history and scope in microbiology.
+The learners will be able to CO-1 Explain the history and scope in microbiology.
 CO-2 Understand the growth kinetics of microorganisms.
 CO-3 Examine the structure and functions of genetic materials.
 CO-4 Assess the different types of microbial diseases.
 CO-5 Construct the steps involved in preservation techniques.